r00b/cessna-private-pilot-course/1.2-improving-control/2-using-your-airport-and-radio.md

 * See CTA for notes on G1000

 ### Safety Equipment
-* Transponder and ADS0B out always transmitting location
+* Transponder and ADS-B out always transmitting location
 * Emergency locator transmitter (ELT)

 #### Transponder
-* Enhances radar rerturrn on ATC screen
+* Enhances radar return on ATC screen
-* Require for many airspace classes
+* Required for many airspace classes
 * Receives an interrogation signal from ground radar unit and replies back with squawk
 * Provides position and altitude; ground radar unit can determine track
 * Has unique assigned transponder code if assigned with registration number